 - A. A public hearing shall be required for a Special Exception Permit.
 Such hearing shall commence within sixty-five (65) days from receipt of a complete application and shall be completed within thirty-five (35) days after such hearing commences, except as otherwise may be required or permitted in accordance with the Connecticut General Statutes, as amended.
 An applicant may also agree to an extension of one or more of these time periods not to exceed a cumulative maximum of an additional sixty-five (65) days.
-All decisions shall be rendered not later than sixty five (65) days after the close of the public hearing. - B. Notice of the public hearing shall be published in a newspaper having a general circulation in the Town of Monroe at least twice, at intervals of not less than two (2) days, the first not more than fifteen (15) days or less than ten (10) days and the last not less than two (2) days before the date set for the public hearing. - C. An applicant shall send a copy of the notice of public hearing, as provided by the Planning and Zoning Department, to all property owners within one-hundred (100) feet.
-Such notice shall be sent by certified mail, return receipt requested not later than ten (10) days before the public hearing to be held in relation thereto.
-A copy of the associated Certified Mail Receipts shall be provided to the Planning and Zoning Department prior to or at the commencement of the public hearing.
+All decisions shall be rendered not later than sixty five (65) days after the close of the public hearing. - B. Notice of the public hearing shall be published in a newspaper having a general circulation in the Town of Monroe at least twice, at intervals of not less than two (2) days, the first not more than fifteen (15) days or less than ten (10) days and the last not less than two (2) days before the date set for the public hearing. - C. An applicant shall send a copy of the notice of public hearing, as provided by the Planning and Zoning Department, to all property owners who own land within one-hundred (100) feet of the property perimeter of the lot that is the subject of the hearing at least seven (7) days prior to the public hearing.
+Proof of mailing shall be evidenced by a certificate of mailing.
+The applicant shall be responsible for mailing all associated costs thereof.
+A copy of the associated certificate of mailing shall be provided to the Planning and Zoning Department prior to or at the commencement of the public hearing.